microsoft/FluidFramework/packages/dds/tree/docs/wip/treeStorage.md

 - Snapshot Isolation: [A guarantee](https://en.wikipedia.org/wiki/Snapshot_isolation) that the view of some data won't change until the client is finished with its current edit.
 - Spine: a set of nodes in a tree that make up the shortest path from some node in the tree to the root node of the tree
 - Virtualization: the process of downloading or paging in specific data in a larger collection without receiving the entire collection.
-- Incrementality: the process of uploading or updating specific data in a larger collection without overwriting the entire collection.

 ----
 ## Extra stuff